 “Class is an injustice that says some Americans deserve more time, leisure, control, and far more financial reward, than others.
 Classism is the set of myths that keep those class divisions in place.”

-Barbara Jensen has been examining and teaching about working class cultures for over thirty years as a university instructor, an eloquent and moving speaker, and as leader of dozens of workshops on a variety of aspects of working class life, cultures, and psychology.
-A founding mother of the Working Class Studies Association, and currently its president, Barbara has been instrumental in building the field of working class studies in the United States.
+Barbara Jensen has been examining and teaching about working class cultures for over thirty years as a university instructor, a speaker in a wide variety of settings, a scholar presenting at academic conferences, and as a leader of dozens of workshops on a variety of aspects of working class life, cultures and psychology.
+A founding mother and past president of the Working Class Studies Association, Barbara has been instrumental in building the field of working class studies in the United States.

 Consulting Services: Barbara works with a variety of organizations toward a deeper understanding of the experiences of working class and poor Americans, both internally and with the organization's target population, including: both non-profit and for-profit businesses; human service organizations and human resources departments; schools and other educational institutions; activist groups wishing to learn more about class within their organization or how to reach out to working class people and groups.
 She can tailor her presentation to the needs or goals of your organization.

 Private Therapy: Barbara sees individuals, couples, families and groups in her private office.

 On Culture and Classism in America